Electric bikes have become extremely trendy but are e-bikes safe for seniors too?

 Prefer A Step-Through Frame

-E-bikes with step-through frames also known as “low-step bikes” make it easier to mount and dismount.
+E-bikes with low-step frames make it easier to mount and dismount.

 You don’t have to lift your legs very far to mount your bike.
 All you have to do is step through the frame and mount.
 This is good for women wearing dresses and especially seniors.